Sturm College of Law

 The Sturm College of Law ("Denver Law") is the professional graduate law school of the University of Denver.
-It is one of two law schools in the state of Colorado.
+Along with the University of Colorado Law School, it is one of two law schools in the state of Colorado.
 Founded in 1892, the Sturm College of Law was one of the first in America's Mountain West.
 The college is located on the University of Denver's campus, about seven miles south of downtown Denver.
 According to Denver Law's 2017 ABA-required disclosures, 67.9% of the Class of 2017 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo practitioners.

 History

 The University of Denver College of Law opened 1892.
 Westminster Law School, founded in 1912, merged with the University of Denver College of Law in 1957.
 It provided the only evening program west of Kansas City.
 One term of the merger required the development of an evening program at the College of Law.
 In addition, the law library was named the Westminster Law Library.